Skip to content

-The best office interior design is the one that’s right your organization.
+The best office interior design is the one that’s right for your organization.
 It can be challenging to spot the trends that balance passing fads and evergreen design.
 We’re here to help with this guide to workplace interior design.

 Common Area Design Ideas

-Since nine out of 10 businesses are combining in-person and remote work as the new norm, common areas are necessary spaces.
+as the new norm, common areas are necessary spaces.
 Common areas can include break rooms, kitchens, open work areas and more.
 Great office common space design reflects how your company does business and what your teams need to accomplish their goals.

 A large space dotted with love seats and coffee tables works for impromptu brainstorming, quiet contemplation and study, but maybe not for lunch meetings and round-table creative sessions.
 A big round table, or lines of counters can give employees great spots to relax over lunch or have a spirited discussion, but they’re not great for long work stretches at the computer.
 The key is striking the right balance and offering your workforce different kinds of common spaces to suit the needs of their workday.